-Although the Finance Act, 2015 entered into force on 1st April 2016, The Finance Act of 2016 has modified the validity of said amendment, which will come into force from April 1, 2017 and will apply from assessment year 2017-18 onwards.
+Although the Finance Act, 2015 entered into force on 1st April 2016, The Finance Act of 2016 has modified the validity of said amendment, which will come into force from April 1, 2017, and will apply from the assessment year 2017-18 onwards.

 The main difference between the 1961 Act and the recent amendment is that under the old law a foreign company was not tax-resident if the meetings of its board of directors were held outside Indian territory.
 Even with full Indian ownership and control and most of its management team Indian national.
 Now, with the amendment, tax residence is established by determining the place where management and commercial decision-making is carried out, bringing into play several factors, which we will discuss below.

 It is important to note that according to the circular by the Central Board of Direct Taxes of India (CBDT) on January 24, 2017, Active Business Outside India (explained below) and Indian-owned companies incorporated outside India whose turnover does not exceed Rs 50 crore (≈ USD 7M) are excluded from the scope of the POEM guidelines.
 Therefore, they may not be considered as residents for tax purposes.